sveltia/sveltia-cms/README.md

 - [Integrates DeepL](#use-deepl-to-translate-entry-fields) to allow translation of text fields from another locale with one click.
 - You can [disable non-default locale content](#disable-non-default-locale-content)[^15].
 - You can [use a random UUID for an entry slug](#use-a-random-id-for-an-entry-slug), which is a good option for locales that write in non-Latin characters[^12].
-- Resolves limitations in the Netlify/Decap CMS [list and object widgets](https://decapcms.org/docs/beta-features/#i18n-support) so that changes made with these widgets will be duplicated between locales as expected when using the `i18n: duplicate` field configuration[^7].
+- Resolves the [limitations in the list and object widgets](https://decapcms.org/docs/beta-features/#i18n-support) so that changes made with these widgets will be duplicated between locales as expected when using the `i18n: duplicate` field configuration[^7].

 ### Collection enhancements